-g.
-Responding to Unmet Needs
+7. Responding to Unmet Needs

-There are a wide range of groups of British Columbians who could benefit from PGT services and are continually pressing for access to these services which are currently unavailable.
-Vulnerable capable adults are a significant category of individuals who are on the cusp of being eligible to receive PGT services but are refused by policy and limited operational capacity.
-These individuals may still be legally capable but may perhaps be in the early stages of dementia.
-Adults who may be declined by policy even though they are legally incapable may include persons who have only limited assets such as disability pensions as the sole source of income.
-In these instances, the PGT can be of limited assistance and would be required to apply fees and commissions to its work with the individual.
+There are several groups of British Columbians who could benefit from but do not have access to PGT services.
+Vulnerable capable adults form a significant category of individuals who require support in managing their financial and legal interests but are refused by policy and limited operational capacity.
+While individuals may still be legally capable, they may perhaps be in the early stages of dementia.
+Other adults, who may be legally incapable of managing their affairs may still be declined PGT services because they have only limited assets such as a disability pension.
+The PGT can be of limited assistance to these individuals who would still be required to apply fees and commissions for services.

 Young people are another group of British Columbians with unmet needs.
-The PGT is currently Guardian of Estate for children in continuing care and its authority lapses when a child turns 19 years of age.
-These young people could often greatly benefit from assistance as they transition to adulthood.
-In particular, young people for whom the PGT acts as trustee would benefit from being provided with the opportunity to acquire financial literacy skills before they reach the age of majority when they are required to manage their financial affairs independently.
+The PGT is Guardian of Estate for children in continuing care and its authority currently ends when a child turns 19 years of age.
+These young people could often benefit from assistance as they transition to adulthood, especially with respect to obtaining and maintaining Registered Disability Savings Plans (RDSPs) and Registered Education Savings Plans (RESPs).
+Young people, for whom the PGT acts as trustee, would benefit from additional training and education in respect to financial literacy skills prior to the age of majority.
+The need to end PGT services to these vulnerable youth is inconsistent with evolving policy and practice in other areas of provincial services.